armory/docs/content/en/cd-as-a-service/reference/ref-deployment-file.md

 ##### `strategies.<strategyName>.blueGreen.redirectTrafficAfter`

 The `redirectTrafficAfter` steps are conditions for exposing the new version to the `activeService`.
-The steps are executed in parallel.After each step completes, Armory CD-as-a-Service exposes the new version to the `activeService`.
+The steps are executed in parallel.
+After each step completes, Armory CD-as-a-Service exposes the new version to the `activeService`.

 ###### `strategies.<strategyName>.blueGreen.redirectTrafficAfter.pause`